The hybrid high school schedule was implemented at the start of the 2013-2014 school year.

 - The addition of a limited selection of 4x4 core courses for credit recovery; and

-Why did we need to change the high school schedule?
+Why did the high school schedule change?

 I keep hearing people talk about A/B and 4x4 schedules.
 What is the difference?